Learning Identity-Preserving Transformations on Data Manifolds: CelebA Experiment Additional Results

 \section{CelebA Experiment Additional Results}

 Here we show additional experimental results for the CelebA experiment.
 Fig.~\ref{fig:celebAPathGen} shows the paths generated by the 40 transport operators trained on celebA data.
 Each row represents a different operator acting on the same input image.
 Images in the middle column of the image block are the reconstructed inputs and images to the right and left are images decoded from transformed latent vectors in positive and negative directions, respectively.
-Fig.~\ref{fig:attributesApp} shows the classification outputs of the attribute classifier for example transport operators.
-These two operators that vary smiling, beard, and sunglasses attributes.

 Fig.~\ref{fig:cyclic} shows an interesting feature in our learned operators -- many of them generate cyclic paths that begin and end at nearly the same point.
 Also, in these cyclic sequences, the transformations seem to lead to a change in gender.
 The image sequence in Fig.~\ref{subfig:cyclicTrans} shows the path generated by a single operator.
 The image in the middle is the reconstructed input image and the images to the left and right are the paths generated by negative and positive coefficients respectively.
 This operator changes the hairline and quantity of bangs.
 As we apply the transport operator with a negative coefficient (to the left of center), the woman gains bangs and then becomes a man with a moustache on the far left of the image.
 As we apply the transport operator with a positive coefficient (to the right of center), the woman's forehead gets higher and then she becomes a man with a high forehead and eventually, on the far right the woman transforms into a man with bangs, similar to the man on the far left.
 The similarity between the generated images on the far left and far right is notable because this indicates the transformation path is nearly closed.
 Fig.~\ref{subfig:cyclicLatent} shows the change in five of the 32 latent dimensions over the generated path.
 These paths have a nearly cyclic structure.